-- S. Balagura-Baruch, W. A. Briscoe, W.W.Y.
-Chan, - C. Fell, B. Grafstein, R. L. Greif, A. H. Hayes, Jr., N. B. Javitt, R. Levi, M. Lipkin, T. M. Maack, - L. A. Pilkington, R. F. Pitts, E. E. Windhager

-Colin Fell, Department of Physiology and Biophysics, Room C-512, Medical College
+- Faculty: S. Balagura-Baruch, W. A. Briscoe, W.-Y. Chan, C. Fell, B. Grafstein, R. L. Greif, A. H. Hayes, Jr., H. G. Hempling, N. B. Javitt, R. Levi, M. Lipkin, T. M. Maack, L. A. Pilkington, R. F. Pitts, E. E. Windhager. - Field Representative: Colin Fell, Department of Physiology and Biophysics, Room C-512, Medical College.

 Opportunities are offered toward the Ph.D. degree in several areas of physiology and biophysics.
-Ample space is available and laboratories are well equipped to provide predoctoral training in a medical environment
+Ample space is available and laboratories are well equipped to provide predoctoral training in a medical environment.

+REQUIREMENTS FOR ADMISSION.
 Introductory courses in biology, inorganic and organic chemistry, physics, and mathematics through the level of differential and integral calculus are required.
 Additional course work in these disciplines at the undergraduate level is encouraged.
-Although not required, candidates are urged to take the Graduate Record Examinations, since performance in these examinations is an important factor in the selection of applicants.
+Although not required, candidates are urged to take the Graduate Record Examination, since performance in this examination is an important factor in the selection of applicants.
 Applicants with otherwise exemplary records, who lack certain course requirements, will be considered for acceptance provided that candidates remedy such deficiencies while in training.

+REQUIREMENTS FOR THE Ph.D.
+DEGREE.
 The course of study emphasizes the importance of teaching and research in the preparation and development of individuals for careers in physiology.
 This goal is achieved by a combination of didactic courses, seminars, and closely supervised research leading toward the preparation of a satisfactory thesis.

 A special program of study will be developed for each student in consultation with his Special Committee.
-In addition to the general requirements set by the Graduate School for all Fields, all candidates for the doctoral degree in physiology will be expected to meet the following specific requirements:

-1. Evidence of a satisfactory background in neurosciences.
-Ordinarily, the course in neurosciences described under the Field of Neurobiology and Behavior, or an equivalent course, will be taken concurrently with the course in physiology and biophysics.
+In addition to the general requirements set by the Graduate School for all Fields, all candidates for the doctoral degree in physiology will be expected to meet the following specific requirements: 1.
+Evidence of a satisfactory background in neural sciences.
+Ordinarily, the course in neural science described in Neurobiology and Behavior, or an equivalent course, will be a prerequisite for the course in physiology and biophysics.